-One alternative to the provider line for claims status information is the provider claim inquiry form (see chapter 25, Forms).
-Providers may make copies of the form from this manual and send to the address below.
+One alternative to the provider line for claims status information is the provider claim inquiry form (see Chapter 24, Forms).
+Providers may make copies of the form from this manual and send to one (1) of the addresses below.
 Use of this form will allow:

-- Reconsideration of a paid or denied claim for professional services that were billed on a CMS-1500 Claim Form or other similar forms - Request for review of an incorrectly paid claim for professional services that were billed on a CMS-1500 Claim Form or other similar forms - Request for information regarding denial of services not included in member's health benefit plan - Requests for status of filed claims - Refund of overpayments or the form may be faxed to 1-336-659-2962
+- Reconsideration of paid or denied claim for professional services that were billed on a .
+CMS-1500 Claim Form or other similar forms - Request for review of incorrectly paid claim for professional services that were billed on a CMS-1500 Claim Form or other similar forms - Request for information regarding denial of services not included in member's health benefit plan - Requests for status of filed claims - Refund of overpayments (Note: Different mailing address for refund of overpayments; see below)